 In this method, a circular hole is excavated up to the depth at which the soil will stand unsupported (about 0.5m for soft clay and 2m for stiff clay).
 Vertical boards known as laggings, are then set in position around the excavated face and are held tightly against the soil by steel rings.

 1. After the hole has been drilled to the required depth, the shaft is dewatered and the bottom is cleaned.
-The casing if used is removed.
+The casing(if used) is removed.

 3. Concreting can be done in a dry hole by gravity pouring, provided the concrete does not strike the sides.
 However, if dewatering is not possible or slurry is used to support the shaft sides, concrete is placed using a tremie.

-Advantages of drilled piers:
+Advantages of Drilled Piers

-1. A single drilled pier can take up the load of a group of piles.
+- A single drilled pier can take up the load of a group of piles.

-2. They have higher resistance to lateral loads.
+- They have higher resistance to lateral loads.

-3. Compared to pile driving, equipment needed for drilled pier is lighter and there is no noise during construction.
+- Compared to pile driving, equipment needed for drilled pier is lighter and there is no noise during construction.

-6. Base of drilled pier provides greater bearing capacity and great resistance to uplift.
+- Base of drilled pier provides greater bearing capacity and great resistance to uplift.

-7. They can be used even when the soil contains boulders.
+- They can be used even when the soil contains boulders.

-1. The concreting requires stricter supervision.
+- Concreting requires stricter supervision.
 The quality of concrete obtained is generally inferior to that in precast piles.

-2. Deep excavation of drilled pier, if not properly supported, can cause substantial subsidence and damage to adjoining structures.
+- Deep excavation of drilled pier, if not properly supported, can cause substantial subsidence and damage to adjoining structures.

-3. Load tests are difficult in case of drilled piers.
+- Load tests are difficult in case of drilled piers.